RioPan/RioPan/README.md

 If you want to see customer segementation project involving using Clustering methods Click https://github.com/RioPan/Sun_Country_Clustering to see my Sun Country Customer Segementation project.

+**Natural Language Processing**

+If you would like to see Natural Language Processing project, click https://github.com/RioPan/NLP-Facebook-Post to see me using BERT+LSTM to doing facebook post classification task

 **Image Recognition**